 I didn't understand how we could possibly make it now.

-We were now just walking, while the guards would definitely have guns and trucks.
+We would be on foot, while the guards would definitely have guns and trucks.
 They'd be here any second.
 I tried to ignore how hopeless our situation was.
 We just had to run.
 Maybe we could make it.

-But by the looks on everyone's faces, I'm pretty sure we all knew that we couldn't.
+But by the looks on everyone's faces, I was pretty sure we all knew that we couldn't.

-We began a slow jog together anyway, towards the edge of the pavement, where there was a short drop before the beginning of the actual city.
+We began to sprint anyway towards the edge of the pavement.
+There was a short drop before the beginning of the actual city.
 I could hear a distant honking from the streets.
 We were too far out.
 There was no way we'd ever get there in time.

 I was right.

 In a few seconds I heard the engines of trucks coming up behind us, before I saw the first one swerve to a stop right in front of where we were walking.
-I stopped moving and watched as another two stopped next to it, and a bunch of guards poured out the back.
+I froze as another two stopped next to it and a bunch of guards poured out the back.
 They all held guns.
-Finally, after everyone else was out, the last door opened and Dr. Conway stepped down onto the pavement, her gray eyes seeming lifeless, without even a hint of anger.
+Finally, after everyone else was out, the last door opened and Dr. Conway stepped down onto the pavement, her gray eyes seemingly lifeless without a hint of anger.
 She just seemed tired of us and the trouble we caused her.

 I guess I hadn't hit her hard enough with that tray.

-I felt as though this were all a dream.
+All of it felt like a dream.
 I wasn't sure I could muster energy to fight back against them.
 It felt as if a bit of the anesthetic had accidentally gotten into my bloodstream, even though I knew that was impossible.
-I internally knew it was my mind trying to tell me to give up.
-I wanted to just give in and let whatever happen happen.
+My body wanted me to give up.
+It would be much easier to let whatever happen happen.